List of hardware for food prep atshtf

 .

 Wood stoves which will probably be used by many for heating their homes can be cooked on indoors and you can even bake your biscuits or corn bread etc on top of one with a camp oven over them.
 This is really only practical in the colder months of the year.
 Since there will be no air conditioning you will not want to heat up your house.
-Wood cook stoves are great but again not comfortable to cook in the summer on or in them.

 .